Priyam12345-cloud/Decode-2026/README.md

 **Run:** Python 3.12.
 Install `pandas numpy scipy scikit-learn matplotlib seaborn highspy jupyter`, then run the notebooks in order: 01 → 10 → 11 → 12 → 13.
 Notebook 10 takes about 1 minute, 11 about 8 minutes, 12 about 5 minutes and 13 about 5 minutes on one core.
 All notebooks are saved with their outputs, so they can be read without re-running.
 Our v1 notebooks (02–09) are not included.
 Notebooks 12 and 13 show their results in the saved outputs.
 If they are re-run without the v1 files, those comparison rows are skipped.

-**Use of generative AI (FAQ 9):** Claude (Anthropic) was used to review the v1 pipeline, identify the stress-test and price-response issues, and draft code for the hinge model, the robust MILP and the stress tests.
-All modelling choices, validation, assumptions and the recommendation were reviewed by the team and are our own.